 Check out this video that they produced in my classroom last year to see my old classroom and students actively engaged in hands on learning.

 The classroom has been completely transformed and Adopt-A-Classroom.org has already swung back to create a Part II video of what the classroom loooks like now, and will come back again in the first month of school to interview students and see them activily using the classroom.

 Follow Along on Twitter

-As we learn about all things Minnesota.
-Use the hashtag #MNstudies to join in the conversation and to be an active part of our classroom culture.
+As we learn about all things Minnesota, we'll use the hashtag #MNstudies, so join in the conversation and to be an active part of our classroom culture.